CTRL: Clustering Training Losses for Label Error Detection: Experimental Results

 \subsection{Noise Simulation}

-We conduct CIFAR experiments with asymmetric noise.
+We conduct image experiments with asymmetric noise.
 However, our method can generalize to symmetric and semantic noise as well.
 With a clean dataset, the first step is to inject label errors with various levels of noise and sparsity, then test the methods under these scenarios.
 We use Cleanlab's \cite{northcutt2021confident, northcutt2017learning} noise generation function to generate the noise transition matrix by inputting noise level, sparsity level, and random seed.
 Using a noise transition matrix, Cleanlab can randomly flip some labels based on transition probabilities.
-We justify the use of Cleanlab for two reasons.
-First, it comes from the same research group as CL and CL was tested using this noise simulator.
-Second, Cleanlab has the highest precision among all noise generators we investigated.
-For CIFAR-10, we test the methods under noise levels of $0\%$, $10\%$, and $20\%$.
+We use Cleanlab's function because it has the highest precision among all noise generators we investigated.
+For CIFAR-10 and Fashion-MNIST, we test methods under noise levels of $0\%$, $10\%$, and $20\%$.
 For each noise level, we simulate sparsity levels of $0\%$, $20\%$, $40\%$, and $60\%$.
 For CIFAR-100, we employ a range of noise levels from $0\%$ to $30\%$ and sparsity levels of $0\%$, $30\%$, and $60\%$.
-For CIFAR-100, due to the technical difficulties Cleanlab has in generating a matrix targeted at arbitrary levels of noise and sparsity, the noise levels we can simulate depend on the sparsity levels.
-Also, since it became infeasible to generate asymmetric transition matrices when the number of classes is small, we test all tabular datasets with $10\%$ and $20\%$ symmetric noise.
+With a larger number of classes (i.e., 100), due to the technical difficulties in generating a matrix targeted at arbitrary levels of noise and sparsity, the noise levels we can simulate depend on the sparsity levels.
+When both the noise and the sparsity levels are high (e.g., $30\%$ noise and $60\%$ sparsity), some label classes will have noise rates greater than $50\%$, which is impractical.
+Therefore, we only test noise rates not greater than $20\%$ for most datasets.
+Thus, for Food-101, we employ a range of noise levels from $0\%$ to $20\%$ and sparsity levels of $0\%$, $20\%$, $40\%$, and $60\%$.
+Also, since it becomes infeasible to generate asymmetric transition matrices when the number of classes is small, we test all tabular datasets with $10\%$ and $20\%$ symmetric noise.